SRSabudh/IoT_Session_Codes/Readme.md

 This file is related to IoT with cloud baiscs session in sabudh by Saurabh Ritu.

 Hey Folks, you all have gone through the session and know the basics concepts of mosquitto, mqtt and esp32 and paho python client.
-So, I wanated from all of you to implement the session setup into your local machine (laptops) and do some interesting stuff from your own ideas.
+So, I want from all of you guys to implement the session setup into your local machine (laptops) and do some interesting stuff from your own ideas.

 First you need to install mosquitto on your system.